Sambucus: Toxicity

 Some species of the Sambucus genus produce toxic berries, leaves, roots, and stems.
 Leaves, twigs, branches, seeds, roots, flowers, and berries of some Sambucus plants produce cyanogenic glycosides, which have toxic properties.
 Ingesting a sufficient quantity of cyanogenic glycosides from berry juice, flower tea, or beverages made from fresh leaves, branches, and fruit has been shown to cause illness, including nausea, vomiting, abdominal cramps, diarrhea, and weakness.
 In August 1983, a group of 25 people in Monterey County, California, became ill after ingesting elderberry juice pressed from fresh, uncooked S. mexicana berries, leaves, and stems.
 The concentration of cyanogenic glycosides is higher in tea made from flowers (or leaves) than from the berries.

 The berries and leaves of the species Sambucus nigra, spp. canadensis have been shown to lack cyanogenic glycosides.
 In a 2021 scientific analysis, commercial elderberry juice made from Sambucus nigra, spp. canadensis in Illinois, USA, had no trace of cyanogenic glycosides.
 The authors also point out that the 1983 "poisoning" event in California which coincided with consumption of Sambucus cerulea, rather than Sambucus mexicana, was not caused by cyanide.

 The seeds of Sambucus racemosa are reported to be poisonous and may cause vomiting or diarrhea.

 Uses

 The cooked berries (pulp and skin) of most species of Sambucus are edible.

 Nutrition

-Raw elderberries are 80% water, 18% carbohydrates, and less than 1% each of protein and fat.
-In a 100 g amount, elderberries supply 305 kJ of food energy and are a rich source of vitamin C, providing 43% of the Daily Value (DV).
-Elderberries also have moderate contents of vitamin B_{6} (18% DV) and iron (12% DV), with no other nutrients in significant content.
+Raw elderberries are 80% water, 18% carbohydrates, and less than 1% each of protein and fat (table).
+In a reference amount of 100 g, elderberries supply 73 calories of food energy, and are a rich source of vitamin C, providing 40% of the Daily Value (DV).
+Elderberries have a moderate content of vitamin B_{6}, with no other micronutrients in significant content (table).